Secondary Education

 Coursework required for licensure, in most cases, is not equivalent to a major.
 Consult an advisor in the discipline to determine major requirements.

-Students planning to seek Minnesota teaching licensure at the secondary school level must complete licensure requirements in the discipline(s) of the subject(s) they intend to teach, the secondary teacher education program, and state and federally mandated examinations for new teachers.
+Students planning to seek Minnesota teaching licensure at the secondary school level must complete licensure requirements in the discipline(s) of the subject(s) they intend to teach, the secondary teacher education program, and state and federally mandated assessments for new teachers.
 Students must be in good academic standing, not on probation and not returning from suspension to be admitted.
 In addition, a minimum GPA of 2.75 is required in licensure area(s) and in education prerequisite courses.
 A minimum GPA of 2.50 is required overall.
-The GPA includes all course work.
-Grades of "F" are included in GPA calculation until they are replaced.
+The GPA includes all coursework.
+Grades of "F" are included in GPA calculations until they are replaced.
 All courses required for teaching licensure in secondary education (discipline, professional education, or other courses) must be completed with a grade of C- or better.
 Required courses must be taken A-F, unless they are offered S/N only.